Co-Evolving Latent Action World Models: Evaluation Details

 \subsection{Real Action Adaptation}

-When adapting the trained world model to a downstream real action space, we first train the adapter predicting the GT-LAM vq code indices from the real actions using a 2-layer MLP.
-This takes 1K training steps with a batch size of 64.
+When adapting the trained latent-action-based world model to a downstream real action space, we first train an adapter to predict the GT-LAM vq code indices from the real actions using a 2-layer MLP.
+This is done by using the learned, frozen LAM to infer the ground-truth latent actions of the downstream videos as the adapter's supervision targets.
+Training of the adapter takes 1K training steps with a batch size of 64.
 We then finetune the world model on the downstream dataset for 3K steps with a batch size of 128 using GT-LAM.
+Finally, the fine-tuned world model can do real-action-based video prediction by first translating them into latent actions.
+We use the trajectory data from the four task suites provided by the LIBERO benchmark (Libero-Spatial, Libero-Object, Libero-Goal, Libero-Long), and the RoboDesk trajectory data offered by VP\textsuperscript{2} benchmark, as the downstream datasets used in real action adaptation.